Stamford Woman Writing Her Own Success Story

 Visitors might even see the children in the office.
 This is because Allocca wants visitors to understand what mommy and daddy do for a living.
 Her husband, Mark Greenspan, is the chief financial officer.
 She wants to be a model for her daughters for what a women-owned business can look like.

-Allocca said determination; hard work and an ability to relate well to people helped hitch her fortune to the technology explosion and subsequent demand for technical writers.
+Allocca said determination; hard work and an ability to relate well to people helped hitch her fortune to the technology explosion and subsequent demand for technical writers, eventually launching one of the most successful women-owned businesses in this field.

 The field is growing rapidly, agreed the project manager for a competitor, SOS Technology Corp. in New Jersey.
 The 13-year-old company does recruitment, placement and regular hiring of technical writers for client, including Lucent Technologies and AT&T Corp, said Paul Romano.